-At March 31, 2023, the project was approximately 98% complete and is forecast to be completed in the second quarter 2023.
-The project was in a loss position at March 31, 2023 and our reserve for estimated losses was \$0.1 million.
-If future subcontractor availability or costs differ from our current estimates or we are unable to achieve our progress estimates, our schedule is further extended or we incur additional schedule liquidated damages, we experience challenges during sea trials, commissioning or delivery of the vessel, or we incur additional costs or delays associated with the console modifications, the project would experience further delays and losses.
+At June 30, 2023, the vessel was substantially complete, exclusive of the potential replacement of the propeller blades.
+The project was in a loss position at June 30, 2023 and our reserve for estimated losses was \$0.1 million.
+If future subcontractor availability or costs differ from our current estimates or we are unable to achieve our progress estimates, our schedule is further extended or we incur additional liquidated damages, or we experience challenges during sea trials or commissioning of the vessel, or we are unable to recover the costs of the propeller blades replacement or schedule related impacts from our customer, the project would experience further delays and losses.

-Forty-Vehicle Ferry Projects - During the first quarter 2023, we received conditional customer acceptance of one of our two forty-vehicle ferries that were under construction; however, final acceptance has been delayed as we work with the customer to address an equipment issue associated with vessel design deficiencies (discussed further below).
+Forty-Vehicle Ferry Projects - During the first quarter 2023, we received conditional customer acceptance of one of our two forty-vehicle ferries that were under construction, and during the second quarter 2023, we received final customer acceptance of the vessel.